Street of the Prophets: Armenian mosaic

 In 1894 a burial cave containing an ancient mosaic floor was discovered during excavation work for the construction of two houses at what is now 16-18 Street of the Prophets.
 Known as the "bird mosaic", the floor depicts peacocks, ducks, storks, pigeons, an eagle, a partridge, and a parrot in a cage, along with branches and grape clusters, all symbols of death in early Christian art.
 An inscription at the top of the mosaic reads, "For the memory and salvation of all those Armenians whose name the Lord knows".
 Beneath a corner of the mosaic lay a natural cave containing human bones which were dated to the 5th or 6th century, indicating that the room was used as a mortuary chapel.

+New location

-The two-story buildings, constructed by Muslims, currently house a health clinic.
+The two-story buildings, constructed by Muslims, currently house a health clinic and the Bird Mosaic can now be seen in the courtyard of the Mardigian Museum in the Armenian Quarter of the Old City, which reopened in 2022.

 Military headquarters

-During both world wars and the 1948 Arab-Israeli war, large buildings on the Street of the Prophets were appropriated for military use.
+During both world wars and the 1948 Arab–Israeli war, large buildings on the Street of the Prophets were appropriated for military use.
 The English Mission Hospital, for example, was used by the Ottoman army to house their wounded soldiers during World War I; in 1917, the British Mandate officials turned it into the headquarters for the 60th Division that conquered Jerusalem.
 The Italian Hospital headquartered the British Royal Air Force during World War II.

 In 1948, the eastern end of the street, forming a triangle with the Old City walls and the southern side of the neighborhood of Musrara, was part of the no man's land between Israel and Jordan.
 The street was returned to Israel with the reunification of Jerusalem in 1967.